onap/integration/docs/docs_CCVPN.rst

 - Activate TN NSSI
 - Deactivate TN NSSI

-The Tranport Slicing implementaion has made code changes in the following modules:
+The Tranport Slicing implementation has made code changes in the following modules:

 - AAI (Schema changes only)
 - UUI